Charlesverde/30-Days-Of-JavaScript/readMe.md

 </html>
 ```

-Open the browser console to see the output of the console.log()

 ### Multiple External Scripts

 We can also link multiple external JavaScript files to a web page.
-Create a helloworld.js file inside the 30DaysOfJS folder and write the following code.

 ```js
 console.log('Hello, World!')